loulous24/FCSC/FCSC2024/open_sesame.md

     Total Memory:             24 MB (25,165,824 Bytes)
 ```

 There are several interesting data here.
 One is coming from the output of the first stage bootloader: the UEFI is at 0x40200000.
-It is an part available inside memory.
+It is a part available inside memory.
 From the help page of `dmem` (see above), it is possible to have the address of the UEFI System Table which is 0x41751B88.
 It is inside an `RT_Code` region.

 It is by trying to understand how `mm` was working that I figured out that the message after doing `dmem 40900100` (the memory region used to compute the flag) was really weird.